RedJocker/42spWebServer/README.md

           - a virtual bool matches(RequestPath path, method) const
           - a virtual void serve(Client client, Monitor monitor) const
         - create implementations for RouteCgi and RouteStaticFile
           - use existing code to implement serve and matches for these specific implementations
+          - [x] create Route
+          - [x] implement RouteCgi
+          - [ ] implement RouteStaticFile
         - route based configuration should be responsability of Route classes
   - [ ] Virtual Servers
     - configuration may define serveral servers for same port, that is same tcp connection